-Abstract.: The usual course of matters is that the criminal legislator determines the penalty for each crime, provided that such punishment is compatible with what results from the criminal act in terms of its gravity and gravity.
+Abstract: The usual course of matters is that the criminal legislator determines the penalty for each crime, provided that such punishment is compatible with what results from the criminal act in terms of its gravity and gravity.
 This is to achieve public and private deterrence.
 However, it is very different in the case of multiple offences, which at first glance seem to give rise to delicate difficulties in the case of one offence committed by one offender.
 Whether those acts are interrelated to achieve one purpose indivisibly, or when each act has.
+Keywords: Sole perpetrator; Multiple acts; Multiple punitive descriptions of single criminal conduct; Mock and real multiple crimes; Punishment.